jugovicm/DoctorAppointment/README.md

 - Every request **must** include the `X-Username` header.
 - **Search for doctors** uses `GET /v1/doctor/search?query=XXXX`
 - **Search for patients** uses `POST /v1/patient/search` with a JSON body.
+- Only the creator of an appointment can modify or cancel it.
+- Attempting to update or delete an appointment without permission returns a 403 Forbidden error.

 For detailed API request examples, see API Examples.